A single photo got a source arrested - metadata OPSEC

 Metadata does not disappear when you screenshot an image, edit it, or compress it.
 Standard iOS and Android screenshots strip GPS data by default but preserve device information and timestamp.
 Resizing an image in most apps preserves the full EXIF payload.

 ExifTool is the standard tool.
 Free, runs on Windows, macOS, and Linux, processes individual files or entire directories in a single command.
 Signal has stripped location metadata from images sent through the app since 2017, but this does not help if the source’s photo was already associated with their identity in their camera roll or cloud backup before they sent it.
-(See: how a journalist was arrested because of an email.)

 The gap between when a photo is taken and when it is sent is where most metadata exposure happens.
+The journalist who was arrested because of an email is the parallel case.
+Different file format, identical failure pattern.

 The operational habit that closes the gap